retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.05.rst

 your opponents.
 Red first.

-> We  have  met  humans  of  much  stranger  appearance  than  our Viking
+..
+Note:: | We  have  met  humans  of  much  stranger  appearance  than  our Viking
-> shipwright.
+            shipwright.
 They call themselves "Sons of Nippon".
-They  are short and
-> thin  but  obviously skilled and  tenacious.
-Their strangest feature is
-> their  skin  color.
-It  is  yellow ochre and their eyes are just small
-> slits.
-They act in a friendly manner although  they  are  unsettling to
-> behold because of thier strange appearance.
+They  are short and thin  but  obviously skilled and  tenacious.
+Their strangest feature is their  skin  color.
+It  is  yellow ochre and their eyes are just small slits.
+They act in a friendly manner although  they  are  unsettling to behold because of thier strange appearance.

 If  you  expanded your territory to the west like I told you, you'll soon meet the yellow (and the most dangerous) opponent.

-> The "Sons of Nippon" in the south have relatives in the north.
+..
+Note:: | The "Sons of Nippon" in the south have relatives in the north.
 Their
-> relationship with each  other  appears very friendly.
-War with one race
-> means war  with  the  other.
-We  must  consider  the  prospect  of war
+            relationship with each  other  appears very friendly.
+War with one race means war  with  the  other.
+We  must  consider  the  prospect  of war carefully.
-> carefully.

 There isn't much more I can say about this chapter.
 If  you've learned how